 - contact language

-- payer type, if the payer is a specialised agency.
+- payer type, if the payer is a pool of household employers.

 Income earner-related additional data includes